Canon 5D Mark IV vs Nikon D5000

 Studio photographers will appreciate that the Canon 5D Mark IV (unlike the D5000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 5D Mark IV is a recent model that features in the current product line-up of Canon.
-In contrast, the D5000 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the D5000 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5000 was succeeded by the Nikon D5100.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Nikon D5000 Manual.
+Further information on the features and operation of the 5D Mark IV and D5000 can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Nikon D5000 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark IV and the Nikon D5000?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.